F4LC0NN/nasa-project/README.md

 # nasa-project

-This project is a fullstack nodeJS web application.
+This project is a fullstack nodeJS web application.<br>
 The idea is to schedule new launches for space exploration.

-I followed the MVC model to structure the project.
+I followed the MVC model to structure the project.<br>
 This allowed me to apply separate of concerns.

-Visit the final project via this link: http://13.38.130.118:8000
+Visit the final project via this link:<br>
+http://13.38.130.118:8000

 ## Front-end